How to Shop Local in a Time of Inflation

 To support local during inflation, you don’t even have to buy their product now.
 For example, purchasing gift cards from your local vendor allows you to support a small business now, but go and get their product later (when prices are lower).
 These gift cards can be kept by you, or even made into an excellent local gift for a friend or family member!

-It’s true, and you can’t always buy local.
+Indeed, you can’t always buy locally.
 Especially when inflation is like this.
-For some of us, not supporting our local shops causes an almost eco-guilt phenomenon – we want to buy local, but it can be hard to do all the time.
+For some of us, not supporting our local shops causes an almost eco-guilt phenomenon—we want to buy local, but it can be hard to do all the time.
 However, as this article has hopefully shown, supporting local in a time of rising prices and inflation is possible, and not all about the money!
 So, be easy on yourself.
 Shop local when you can, and do your best!
 That is what matters in the end.